RelocompThaiReady is expandingEnter Relocomp →

 The short version

 Foreigners can own a condo unit freehold if the building's foreign quota (49% of total floor area) is not already full.
 You cannot directly own land.
-There are no special rules for UK citizens on the ownership side — but the UK–Thailand double tax treaty matters once rental income or sale proceeds come into the picture.
+There are no special rules for UK citizens on the ownership side — but your home country's tax treaty with Thailand matters once rental income or sale proceeds come into the picture.

 ✓ Buy a condo, not land ✓ Check the 49% foreign quota before paying a deposit ✓ Transfer purchase funds from outside Thailand ✓ Keep all bank remittance paperwork ✓ Budget for common fees, sinking fund, and legal costs ✓ Get a tax review if you plan to rent or sell later